lizaodawn/IMMARKUS-wiki-clone/t_06-Working-with-Metadata.md

 4. Be sure to click **Save Schema** after you are done adding properties.

+## Adding Metadata for Individual Images

+The metadata for individual images can be added in the same way as with folder metadata.

+1. Choose Image Metadata and Click New Image Schema.

+2. Define Property Name and choose Data Type.
+Click Save Property.

 # Recording Folder Metadata in the Image Gallery

 After defining your metadata schemas, you can enter metadata for folders and images in the image gallery.